POL 101 Introduction to American Politics (4 hours)

 POL 371 Survey of Research Methods (4 hours)

 This course introduces students to qualitative and quantitative methods such as surveys, experiments, archival research, hermeneutical research, case studies and causal analysis.
 The class will examine these research methods from several different angles including research techniques specific to each method, skills to critically evaluate such research, the epistemological considerations and practical consequences of undertaking such research.
 Students considering graduate school or careers that require them to sue and assess research may find this course particularly valuable.
-Cross-listed as CRS 415 and SOC 310.
-Offered spring semester in alternate years.
-Prerequisite: Students with junior standing or permission of the instructor.
+Prerequisites: SOC 101, MAT 111, declared sociology major, and sophomore standing.
+Offered fall semester of odd-numbered years.
+Cross-listed as SOC 310.

 POL 400 Advanced Independent Study in Politics (1-4 hours)